-The Steele County Historical Society, in partnership with the Ellendale Heritage Society, invites you to the 3rd Annual Gus’ Station Breakfast and Car Show being held on Saturday, July 22, 8:30 AM to noon at the Steele County History Center, 1700 Austin Road, Owatonna, MN.
+The Steele County Historical Society will hold the 4th Annual Gus’ Station Breakfast and Car Show on Saturday, July 21, 8:30 AM to noon at the Steele County History Center, 1700 Austin Road, Owatonna, MN.

 Classic cars of all ages, new and old, domestics and imports will be on display throughout the facility parking area at the Steele County Historical Society, ensuring there is something for everyone to see.

 The car show is a participant voting system, with open class trophies to the top ten vehicles.
-A dash plaque will be given to the first 75 entries.
+A dash plaque will be given to all entries.
 There is a $5 per vehicle registration fee.

 Immediately following the car show, there will be a car run to the Ellendale Muni.
 Join us for live music, food and drink specials, preferred parking to car show participants.

 The Steele County History Center is a part of the Steele County Historical Society, a non-profit educational and cultural institution established in 1949.
 Its mission is to preserve and share Steele County history today for tomorrow.
 The Society collects, preserves and tells the story of Steele County’s past through museum exhibits, research, collections, tours, educational programs and book publishing.